-To help organizations manage their risk in this changing landscape, RMS updates its cyber risk model each year, with reparameterizations to incorporate new trends.
+To help organisations manage their risk in this changing landscape, RMS updates its cyber risk model each year, with reparameterisations to incorporate new trends.

 Business executives however need to plan for multiyear investments, returns on capital, and longer-term assessments of risks to their business strategies.
 Assessing how cyber risk will change over the next five to ten years is a challenge, but one that can be planned for and that should underpin enterprise risk management.
 A strategy that plans for a continuation of the current trends is likely to experience strategic surprise – a sudden change in the risk landscape for which the business will be unprepared.

-A range of different possibilities needs to be considered to enable organizations to manage their cyber risk in a changing threat environment over the next decade.
+A range of different possibilities needs to be considered to enable organisations to manage their cyber risk in a changing threat environment over the next decade.